alexcrist/RedditReadOnly/README.md

  - abstract comment and submission vies
  - custom color theme options
  - browse without logging in
+ - display if post or comment has been edited

 **Known Bugs**
  - refresh button loads next page